jillesvangurp/www.jillesvangurp.com/_posts/2013-06-15-localstream-demo-at-wherecamp.md

 The core concept in Localstream is the location graph.
 Graphs have nodes and relations between those nodes.
 In Localstream, the nodes are locations: things that have a name, a URL, geospatial information (optional), and other meta data; and locations are connected by their relations to each other.

 A simple example of a relation between two location nodes is the containment relation.
 The world consists of continents, countries, cities, neighborhoods, venues, streets, parks,  etc. If you go inside buildings, you might find rooms, shops, floors, cupboards, shelves, etc. All these things are locations.
 While Localstream is not focused on supporting indoor yet, doing so would be a logical extension of the platform and is indeed something we may do at some point in time.
-Also, there is nothing in the API stopping us from doing that and the few people familiar with my<a href="http://www.jillesvangurp.com/static/pervasivemag.pdf"> earlier work on indoor location based</a> services may indeed notice some conceptual overlap with the way that worked.
+Also, there is nothing in the API stopping us from doing that and the few people familiar with my[ earlier work on indoor location based](https://www.jillesvangurp.com/static/pervasivemag.pdf) services may indeed notice some conceptual overlap with the way that worked.

 Other relations are possible as well.
 For example, metro stations are connected by rail.
 Some cities have sister cities.
 Locations neighbor each other or are part of a group of locations, etc. Currently, containment and neighbor relations are the primary focus in Localstream and we are focused on providing world coverage for this.
 Once we have tackled this, we plan to enrich the graph with more relations.